YourAverageLink/js-scene-flags/README.md

 ## Installation

-Use the package manager [npm](https://docs.npmjs.com/about-npm) to install foobar.
+Use the package manager [npm](https://docs.npmjs.com/about-npm) to install JS Scene Flags.
 Note: The name is slightly different on npm.

 ```bash